 Highlights of the LGPS 4

 The Scheme 6

 What kind of scheme is it?
 6

 Who can join?
 6

 How will I know that I have joined the LGPS?
 7

 Can I opt out of the LGPS and re-join later?
 7

 What do I pay?
 9

 Do I get tax relief?
 9

 Contributions 10

 Does my employer contribute?
 10

+Is there flexibility to pay less in contributions?
+10

 Can I pay extra to increase my benefits?
 10

 Re-joining the LGPS 10

 Can I transfer in non-LGPS pensions?
-10
+11

 What if I'm already receiving an LGPS pension?
 11

-Contribution Flexibility 12
+Contribution flexibility 12

 Flexibility to pay less 12

-Flexibility to pay more 12
+Flexibility to pay more 13

-Your Pension 14
+Your pension 14

 How is my pension worked out?
 14

 Leaving the Scheme before retirement 18

 Refund of contributions 18

 Deferred benefits 18

 What if I have two or more LGPS jobs?
 19

 Transferring your benefits 20

+Transferring your benefits to a defined contribution scheme 21

+Pension scams 22

-Retirement 23
+Retirement 24

 When can I retire and take my LGPS pension?
-23
+24

 Will my pension be reduced if I retire early?
-23

-What if I lose my job through redundancy or business efficiency?
-23

-What happens if I have to retire early due to ill health?
-24

-Can I have a gradual move into retirement?
 24